 In preparation for an office relocation, they are busy scanning their remaining physical records into Laserfiche, because when the new facility was designed, they purposefully included very little storage space for physical records.
 They will be maximizing the use of their space (while minimizing expenses) by having more of it dedicated to providing client services.
 At the direction of Liz, they are following several quality assurance measures in the scanning processes to ensure the documents have been scanned, organized and indexing according to their internal policies.

 The Early Learning Coalition of the Big Bend is among the first in the State to embrace Electronic Records Management.
-“Getting our staff involved from the beginning has been a huge part of our success with Laserfiche” says Liz.
+“Getting our staff involved from the beginning has been a huge part of our success with Laserfiche,” says Liz.
 To date, they have successfully rolled out Laserfiche in three of their nine departments with plans for the other six departments to come on board in the near future.
 They initially started with their Provider Files, followed by Human Resource Files and are now bringing in all their Family Files.
-In an effort to simplify the process, Laserfiche came with a tools that allows ELC to automate the indexing of records by tapping into databases that already contain the data.
+In an effort to simplify the process, Laserfiche came with tools that allow ELC to automate the indexing of records by tapping into databases that already contain the data.
 This has allowed them to maximize efficiency, while reducing the chance for error.

 Laserfiche has even brought ELC’s attention to other areas of their business that could benefit from the functionality of the system.
 Today the ELC is in the midst of setting up Laserfiche Workflow to automate some of their internal processes, to include the client life cycle process and some specific processes within the Human Resources Department.